 Buy something online

 When you make an online purchase, there are often multiple APIs in place to give you the most optimal experience possible.
 From payment-handling APIs, which create a more secure and streamlined payment experience; to shipping-coordination APIs, which instantly sort processing and delivery with the shipping companies, nearly every online shopping experience is made better thanks to APIs.

-Although most digital asset management solutions have an extensive library of out-of-the-box integrations, its near-impossible to instantly integrate with every platform out there.
-This is where an API becomes an important component of a DAM.
+Although most digital asset management solutions have a library of out-of-the-box integrations, its near-impossible to instantly integrate with every platform out there.
+This is where an API comes in.